The Programme

 - —Moderator: Lily Kuo, Journalist, The New York Times

 A live Oxford-style debate presented by The New York Times, moderated by Lily Kuo.
+Six debaters take on the motion; a four-person jury renders the verdict.

-19:00 — 20:00The Citymakers' SocialOpen hour · hosted by The Citymaking Circle at Offbeat
+19:00 — 20:00The Citymakers' SocialOpen hour · hosted by The Citymaking Circle at Offbeat · music by Matty Wainwright (DJ)

 Programme details are subject to change.
 The organiser reserves the right to amend the programme.
-Current as of 31 May 2026.
+Current as of 15 July 2026.

 One day.
 One room.
 The full programme — plus the New York Times Debate finale.